-If you’re a brand wanting to develop eco-approved packaging, then check these seven eco and sustainable print packaging designs that are not just good for the environment, but also effective brand materials that convert!
+If you’re a brand wanting to develop exceptional eco-approved packaging, then check these seven eco-friendly packaging designs that are not just good for the environment, but also effective brand materials that convert!

 Ember & Beam is passionate about creating candles, and this passion exudes through their minimalist packaging design with the help of Here and Now Creative.